saman-pasha/lcc/README.md

 C++ compiler could be used instead of C compiler then some features availables:
 * `&` modifier in function argument for pass by reference.
 * Default value for members of structs.
-* `method` form for defining a member function inside of structs.
+* `func` form for defining a member function inside of structs.
+Call these methods by `$` member access operator.

 # Good Luck!